-The easiest Parisian Apple Tartlet recipe ever!
-Dorie Greenspan of Baking, from my home to yours, hit it right on, again with this easy tart recipe: puff pastry lined with apple chunks, brown sugar and dots of butter, baked to perfection!
+This is the easiest Parisian Apple Tartlet with Burnt Salted Caramel Sauce recipe; EVER!
+Dorie Greenspan of Baking, from my home to yours, hit it right on, again with this easy tart recipe: puff pastry lined with apple chunks, brown sugar, and lots of butter, baked to perfection!
 A great recipe to have on hand for when you need an easy dessert in a hurry.

-This recipe as well as all of the Tuesday with Dorie recipes can be found in this book, which I highly recommend.
-If you only need to have one go to cookbook on baking, this is it!
-Or you can visit Jessica’s site.
+This recipe, as well as all of the Tuesday with Dorie recipes, can be found in this book, which I highly recommend.
+It is the only baking book, I really use.
+Or you can visit Jessica’s site for the recipe.

 In a heavy saucepan set over low heat, combine the sugar and water and cook over low heat until the sugar is dissolved.